Contents

-Asthma is a chronic respiratory condition that causes narrowing of the airways, resulting in breathing difficulty.
-When the children are exposed to certain triggers like pollen, cold, or respiratory infection, asthma can arise.
+Asthma is a chronic respiratory condition that causes the narrowing of the airways, resulting in breathing difficulty.
+When children are exposed to certain triggers like pollen, cold, or respiratory infection, asthma can arise.
 Asthma attack in children is also known as pediatric asthma.
 The lungs of children who have asthma symptoms can quickly get inflamed when they’re exposed to any trigger.
 Children’s asthma is not significantly different from adult asthma, but children can suffer from more challenging conditions.
 Children’s asthma can’t be cured completely, but symptoms can be controlled to prevent lung damage.
 Sometimes, asthma attacks in children can lead to a visit or admission to the hospital.

 Signs And Symptoms Of Asthma In Children